 Tirtagangga Palace, the former royal palace located 5 km from Karang Asem district.
 The erstwhile vicinity once ruled by the monarch King Anak Agung Anglurah Ketut Karangasem.
 Endow by clement air, stupendous panorama and surround by hills is what drives him.
 To build a water garden palace for his family and people.

-There are many other royal palace scatter on Bali island.
+There are many other royal palaces scatter on Bali island.
 One of them was built in the 18 century.
-The palace still stands until today, as the witness of once a kingdom in Ubud, Gianyar exists.
+The palace still stands today, as the witness of once a kingdom in Ubud, Gianyar exists.

 Read: Royal Palace in Ubud